 Because these are often high-trafficked areas, choose durable furniture with easily washable fabrics when furnishing them.
 To maximize the utility of these spaces, make sure you provide a variety of seating styles—or use modular furniture that students can pull apart to sit by themselves or move together to work in pairs or small groups.

-Here are some creative ways that schools have outfitted their common areas to support extended and continuous learning opportunities for students.
+Here are some creative ways schools have outfitted their common areas to support extended and continuous student learning opportunities.

 Kranz Junior High School

-For instance, a large, open common area between classrooms serves as a shared space for collaboration.
-The space is equipped with a large-screen interactive projector and tables for students to work at.
-The inclusion of soft seating options make it an inviting place to congregate and share ideas.
+For instance, a large, open common area between classrooms is a shared space for collaboration.
+The space includes a large screen interactive projector and tables for a comfortable workspace.
+The inclusion of soft seating options makes it an inviting place to congregate and share ideas.

 Shelby High School

 When Ohio’s Shelby School District set out to construct a new high school, officials wanted to create the most visionary, advanced learning spaces possible.
-One notable departure from traditional practices is the school’s use of “double-wide” hallways that facilitate student collaboration, study, socialization, and continuous learning.
+One notable departure from traditional practices is the school’s “double-wide” hallways, facilitating student collaboration, study, socialization, and continuous learning.

-The hallways and other learning spaces are outfitted with modern furniture and equipment that are highly adaptable in nature.
+The hallways and other learning spaces are outfitted with modern furniture and highly adaptable equipment.
 Every product helps students and teachers change from individual to group learning at a moment’s notice, with mobile seating, carpeting, and whiteboards.